TimSchoendorf/Brainstorm/use_cases/chat_engine/Start_Discussion.md

-# Use-Case Specification: Getting in Touch
+# Use-Case Specification: Starting a discussion

-# 1. Getting in Touch
+# 1. Starting a discussion

 ## 1.1 Brief Description
+The most essential part of the app is the capability for users to start discussions on files or hyperlinks that were posted inside the group chat and add those files/discussions to categories that are defined by the group(admin).

 ## 1.2 Mockup